codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 before we go to take the concept of Scope.

 Since function is a type, it means that we can consider a function as a value.
-In stead of defining a function with a name, we can store a `no-name` function in a variable like this.
+Instead of defining a function with a name, we can store a `no-name` function in a variable like this.

 `JS code:`
 <script src="https://gist.github.com/codenart/793360f7dd9dfc11cd67eedf54b9bc3e.js">